arieldesalvopropato/databox/README.md

 * Wireguard
 * Samba
 * FileBrowser
+* Elasticsearch
+* Kibana
+* Filebeat

 ### Optional
 * No-IP

 ## Usage
 Install a base operating system.
-For the development of the Scripts and Playbooks I used OpenMediaVault (https://www.openmediavault.org/).
-In case of using an operating system with a package manager other than apt, define it in the playbook yaml file.
+For the development of the Scripts and Playbooks I used Ubuntu Server (https://ubuntu.com/download/server).
+In case of using an operating system with a package manager different to apt, define it in the playbook yaml file.

-If you choose to use OpenMediaVault as your base system, please consider the following modifications to your server:
+If you choose to use some NAS system like for example OpenMediaVault as your base system, please consider the following modifications to your server:
 * Change the default port of the http service 80 to 88, this port will be used by the Nginx service.
-* Install OMV-Extras to have more functionality on your server, including Docker, Portainer or Yacht. (https://wiki.omv-extras.org/)
+* Install OMV-Extras to have more functionality on your server, including Docker. (https://wiki.omv-extras.org/)
 * Install Docker from OMV-Extras options in OpenMediaVault webgui.

 To deploy the server perform the following steps: